faranalytics/streams-logger/README.md

 #                        ⮴level       ⮴line number
 ```

-## How to Implement a streams-logger.Transform
+## How to Implement a Custom Streams Transform

 Streams is built on the type-safe Graph-Transform graph API framework.
 This means that any Graph-Transform `Transform` may be incorporated into your logging graph given that it meets the contextual type requirements.
 Please see the [Graph-Transform](https://github.com/faranalytics/graph-transform) documentation for how to implement a custom `Transform`.